casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 Testing the Contract Implementation
 ===================================

 This section reviews the `Casper Engine Test Support <https://crates.io/crates/casper-engine-test-support>`_ crate used for testing the ERC-20 contract against the Casper execution environment.
-We will review the two files that set up this testing framework.
+We will review the two files that set up the testing framework.

+* ``tests/src/erc20.rs`` - sets up the testing context and creates helper functions used by unit tests
+* ``tests/src/tests.rs`` - contains the unit tests
+* ``tests/src/lib.rs`` - links the above files together and is required by the Rust toolchain

 The following is an example of a complete test.

 .. code-block:: rust